When is the Best Time to Sell My Business?

 Take an objective look at your industry.
 Think about its short and long-term outlooks, and if the industry is growing or shrinking.
 Consider your competitors and the competitive edge you have in the market.
 Assessing the market will make you aware of the prices other businesses in your sector are being advertised for.

 Put simply, a business valuation is a process and set of procedures used to determine what a business is worth.
 Unfortunately, it is not that simple.
 Getting an accurate, concise valuation takes preparation, thought and support.
-For more information on how to value a business, you can read through our valuation guide.
+For more information on how to value a business, you can read through our valuation guide and use our quick evaluation service to get a sales price estimate in under five minutes.
 Here are some common methods you can use to value your business:

 The value of a business can be calculated by considering the pricing guidelines of the industry it belongs to.